kit-cel/gap/README.md

 # Graph Alteration by Preprocessing (GAP)
 ### A symbol detection algorithm for linear ISI channels based on message passing on factor graphs

-This repo prvides the source code and a small demo for the GAP algorithm - a low-complexity near-optimum symbol detector for linear ISI channels.
+This repo provides the source code and a small demo for the GAP algorithm - a low-complexity near-optimum symbol detector for linear ISI channels.
 For more details, see [1].

-[1] Schmid, Luca, and Laurent Schmalen.
-“Low-Complexity Near-Optimum Symbol Detection Based on Neural Enhancement of Factor Graphs.”
-ArXiv:2203.16417 [Cs, Eess, Math], March 30, 2022. http://arxiv.org/abs/2203.16417.
+[1] Luca Schmid and Laurent Schmalen, "Low-complexity near-optimum symbol detection based on neural enhancement of factor graphs," _IEEE Trans.
+Commun._, accepted for publication, 2022, preprint available at https://arxiv.org/abs/2203.16417

 ---